 A Bible Study by Jack Kelley

-From our studies you can see that for the past 20 years or more the battle of Ezekiel 38-39 has been on hold just on the verge of fulfillment.
+From our studies you can see that for the past 20 years or more the battle of Ezekiel 38-39 has appeared to be on the brink of fulfillment several times.
 There have always been the same few preceding conditions left to be met.
 For the most part they’ve been Turkey switching sides, the US being taken out of the picture, and Israel living in an assumed state of peace with its neighbors.

 Within the past year or so we’ve seen Turkey do a major about face, aligning itself with the Moslem world and taking an ever more public stand against Israel.
 We know this is due to Turkish President Erdogan’s vision of leading the Moslem world by restoring the Ottoman Empire to its former glory.